 Bing Crosby tender voice fills the room…my family’s artificial Christmas tree light up beautifully.

 My mind flew those many years ago, not to the first white Christmas in Upstate NY, not to the first snow angel I ever made or how touching real snow felt like.

-On December 24th usually in the afternoon, you can find little me and my two even smaller brothers out in backyard of our parents’ house pulling out green grass and stuffed them as many as we could into our small shoes.
+On December 24th usually, in the afternoon, you can find little me and my two even smaller brothers out in the backyard of our parents’ house pulling out green grass and stuffed them as many as we could into our small shoes.

 We would then carefully place them neatly under our parents’ plastic Christmas tree before the three of us went to bed.
 Excitedly wishing morning will come soon.
 Oh, the anticipations…I vividly remember them.